Pineapple gall adelgid: Physical appearance of the pineapple gall

 The gall is formed from the swelling of the bases of the needles punctured by the feeding activity and activated by the saliva of the insect.
 The unilarval chambers are set in a woody core.
 The stem and needles of the host can continue growing beyond the position of the gall.

 Sitka and Norway spruce are the main hosts, but A. abietis galls can be found on Colorado blue, white, and red spruces.

 The yellowish green galls pass through pink and then reddish-brown colour phases.
 On average, they measure 1.5 to 3.0 cm in length.

-Similar galls are produced by other aphids: on Sitka spruce, by the Cooley spruce gall adelgid, Gilletteela cooleyi, some generations of which migrate to Douglas fir (Pseudotsuga taxifolia); and on spruce by Cnaphalodes sp., which is heteroecious with larch.
+Similar galls are produced by other aphids: on Sitka spruce, by the Cooley spruce gall adelgid, Adelges cooleyi, some generations of which migrate to Douglas fir (Pseudotsuga taxifolia); and on spruce by Cnaphalodes sp., which is heteroecious with larch.
 The Cooley spruce gall adelgids form a larger gall, 1 to 3 in long, which usually covers the entire tip of infested new growth.